-iOS 7 officially introduced by Apple at WWDCAlex Wagner - Deputy Managing Editor, News Desk
+iOS 7 officially introduced by Apple at WWDCAlex Wagner - Editorial Director of News and Content

 Apple CEO Tim Cook recently confirmed that his company would be showing off the next version of iOS at its Worldwide Developers Conference, and today that's exactly what the Cupertino firm did. iOS 7 was just made official during the WWDC keynote, complete with a revamped look that includes new icons and fonts.
 Just as was rumored, Apple has ditched much of the skeuomorphic design that was present in previous versions, adopting a flatter look for iOS 7.